krother/Python3_Basics_Tutorial/challenges/tsp.md

-# Das Problem des Handlungsreisenden
+# Traveling Salesman

-**🎯 Implementiere eine Lösung für das Traveling Salesman Problem**
+**🎯 Implement a Solution for the Traveling Salesman Problem**

-Ein Handlungsreisender möchte N Städte besuchen und dabei eine möglichst kurze Strecke zurücklegt.
+A traveling salesman would like to visit N cities and cover as short a distance as possible.

-Schreibe ein Programm, das die Städte mit folgenden Koordinaten *besucht*:
+Write a program that *visits* all cities with the following coordinates:

     import random